Table of Contents

 pkg_add(1) is able to detect attempts to install packages that conflict with existing packages and abort.
 However, in many situations this is too late in the process.
 Binary package managers will not know about the conflict until they attempt to install the package after already downloading it and all its dependencies.
 Users may also waste time building a package and its dependencies only to find out at the end that it conflicts with another package they have installed.

-To avoid these issues CONFLICTS
+To avoid these issues CONFLICTS entries

 should be added in all cases where it is known that packages conflict

 with each other.
-These CONFLICTS
+These CONFLICTS entries are

 exported in pkg_summary(5) files and consumed by binary package